-Le corps dissimulé sous l?étoffe oscille entre sculpture et performance, mettant en lumière le mouvement féminin au contact du tissu, et son importance au sein d?une société marquée par l?objectivation et l?instrumentalisation du corps des femmes.
-Ainsi, Marion Baruch dans cette ?uvre décrit une époque, en s?inscrivant dans la lignée de l?art féministe des années 1970.
+Le corps dissimulé sous l'étoffe oscille entre sculpture et performance, mettant en lumière le mouvement féminin au contact du tissu, et son importance au sein d'une société marquée par l'objectivation et l'instrumentalisation du corps des femmes.
+Ainsi, Marion Baruch dans cette oeuvre décrit une époque, en s'inscrivant dans la lignée de l'art féministe des années 1970.

 The clew is a recurrent pattern in Decebal Scriba's work.
 It takes on a strong symbolic and philosophical dimension, the rope referring to the idea of an initiatory journey, or even the course of existence.
 Composed of entanglements of yarn sometimes ordered, sometimes chaotic, it introduces a reflection on existential dilemmas.

 This symbol is also used in drawings during state exhibitions and, under the guise of sobriety and innocence, allows the artist to escape the risk of censorship.